fuma0317/Unit-3/snakify_practice.md

 It works for integers bigger than 10.
 I coundn't figur out how to avoid getting error if the integer is one digit.

 ### Car route ###
+I didn't figure out how I should make a function